Australia at the 1976 Winter Paralympics: Australia post 1976 Winter Paralympics

 At the conclusion of the 1976 Winter Paralympics, Ron Finneran was offered a scholarship to live and study at a local university in Örnsköldsvik.
 He remained there until 1978 where he was involved in developing an alpine ski program for the disabled.

 In 1978 Ron returned to Australia filled with determination to rectify for future Australian disabled athletes the issues that he had at the 1976 games.
 He accepted a position as a ski instructor at the Thredbo Ski School where he met fellow ski instructor, Bruce Abel, with whom he co-founded the Disabled Skiing Federation - now known as Disabled Winter Sport Australia (DWSA).
 Due largely to Ron's commitment to raising awareness of disabled skiing in Australia, DWSA has helped thousands of disabled athletes compete in winter sports, many of whom have reached the Winter Paralympics.

 "It's been so amazing to see how disabled winter sports have grown over the years and I'm really proud of how much we've achieved," Ron said.

-Through the successes of DWSA and Ron's work in talent recognition, and personal support for up-and-coming skiers, Australia is now the fifth ranked nation in the world in Alpine skiing, with two DWSA members holding current world records.
+Through DWSA and Ron's work in talent recognition, and personal support for skiers, Australia is now the fifth ranked nation in the world in Alpine skiing, with two DWSA members holding current world records.